Joseph de La Roche Daillon: Leaving the Hurons and Canada, 1628-1656

 In 1628, he went to Trois-Rivieres with the Hurons on a trading trip.
 From there he journeyed to Quebec City, and was ministering there in May 1629.

 When the English briefly took control of Quebec City in 1629, the Catholic missionaries were forced to leave the province.
 La Roche was the Latin language interpreter during the capitulation.

 He left Quebec on September 9, 1629, and died in Paris in 1656.

 La Roche published an account of his voyage to and sojourn among the Neutrals, describing their country and their customs, and mentioning the oil he discovered.
 Gabriel Sagard and Chrétien Le Clercq reproduced it in their writings, in a more or less abridged form.

 Legacy

-La Roche's discovery of oil makes him a notable figure in the history of Western New York and Northeastern Pennsylvania, where he's typically called De La Roche D'Aillon.
+La Roche's discovery of oil makes him a notable figure in the history of Western New York and Northwestern Pennsylvania, where he's typically called De La Roche D'Aillon.
 Interest in him grew after the Pennsylvania oil boom starting in 1859.

 De La Roche Hall, the main science building at St. Bonaventure University, is named for the friar.
 Exterior details on the building have a petroleum theme in honor of his discovery.